patrickbr/ferryleaks/README.md

 Your Tomcat must allow file-uploads to use FerryLeaks' upload mechanisms.
 It must also allow system calls to communicate with dot and Ferry.

+## 4. License ##

+FerryLeaks is distributed under GPL v2.
+This software uses 3rd party libraries distributed under various licenses, see LICENSE-3RD-PARTY for more information.